FbW-WD21-E11/backend-lesson-plans/2022/Week 39/26 September_Notes.md

 When Mongoose / Mongodb can't find a value for a single document that you've searched for, it always returns with `null`

+When Mongoose / Mongodb can't find a value for many documents that you've searched for, it will return with an empty array `[]`

 ### Enums

 You will find enums;